b-reddington/prework-study-guide/README.md

-# prework-study-guide
+# Prework-study-guide

+## Description
-A study guide for course pre-work.
+A study guide created to help guide me through the Developer Bootcamp prework.

+## Installation
+N/A

+## Usage
+A space for me to review any notes that I have taken on the topics I learn during the Bootcamp.

+## Credits
+N/A

+## License
+Refer to the repo License.